How To Spend A Weekend In Panama City: A Local’s Guide

 After lunch stop by Pedro Mandinga Rum Bar for the best mojito I have ever had (and I’ve been to Cuba).
 They only cost $5 before 7 pm so you might end up getting more than one.
 Save room for one more drink though!
-Walk over to the Tantalo Rooftop by 6 pm to watch the sun go down over the city (and they have half-price cocktails before 7 pm on weekdays).
+Walk over to the nearby Casa Casco rooftop by 6 pm to watch the sun go down over the city.

 At this point, you’re probably covered in a film of jungle sweat so grab a shower and get ready for the rest of the night!
 People in Panama City dress up when they go out so leave the shorts, flip-flops, and tanks back at the hotel.